 Simulations are by far the most difficult and overwhelming part of taking the CPA exams.
-They’re meant to test your knowledge in specific areas but you never know what they’ll test you on!
+Much like multiple choice questions, task-based simulations are meant to test your knowledge in specific areas.
+However, you never know what they’ll test you on!

 First of all, just take a deep breath and get yourself in the right mindset before diving head first into the sims.

-Here are just a few helpful tips to get you ready:
+Here are just a few helpful study tips to get you ready:

 1. Plan Your Time

 Before even hitting that start button, do yourself a favor and plan out your time.
 Each section includes three multiple choice testlets and one simulation testlet.
-Simulations are worth 40% of FAR, AUD, and REG and 15% of BEC which is the only written communication testlet.
+Regarding the weight these simulations carry for each exam section’s grade, they’re worth 40% of FAR, AUD, and REG and 15% of BEC (which is the only written communication task-based testlet).

 At the minimum (minimum!), leave yourself these recommended amounts of time for each exam: